KhartesViewer/khartes/README.md

 similar, but not identical, meanings.

-If a fragment is `Visible`, this means that the fragment's nodes and cross-section line will be drawn over the data in the Data Slices.
+If a fragment is `Visible`, this means that the fragment's nodes and cross-section line will be overlaid on the data in the Data Slices.

 When a fragment is `Active`, this means that the data that